wisdomobinna/X_dashboard/README.md

 ## Contributing
 We welcome contributions to this project.
 If you have suggestions or improvements, please open an issue or submit a pull request.

-## License
-This project is licensed under [specify license type].
-Please see the LICENSE file for more details.

 ## Contact Information
-For any queries or further information, please contact [Your Name or Team Contact Information].
+For any queries or further information, please contact wisdom.k.obinna@gmail.com.